 In this paper I argue that the observer's approach is by far the most common amongst cognitive scientists, including philosophers such as Dretske, Dennett, Fodor, and Quine, and neuroscientists such as Desimone, Georgopolous, van Essen, and Hubel and Weisel.
 More importantly, I argue that this approach is very seriously flawed in virtue of being incomplete.
 I show that rectifying this flaw suggests an alternative characterization of representational content.
 Although I discuss the close relation between the observer's and animal's perspectives, I begin by distinguishing them in order to highlight the limitations and strengths of adopting either one exclusively.
 In particular, I present an example that demonstrates how adopting the perspective of the animal can result in a simpler characterization of the representation relation.
-I conclude by suggesting that the importance of the animal's perspective is properly captured by a recent proposal for characterizing mental content called the statistical dependence hypothesis (Eliasmith, 2000; Usher, 2001; Eliasmith 2006).
+I conclude by suggesting that the importance of the animal's perspective is properly captured by a recent proposal for characterizing mental content called the statistical dependence hypothesis (Eliasmith, 2000; Eliasmith 2006).

-2 Two perspectives, one problem
+2. Two perspectives, one problem

-When faced with scientific problems, such as the problem of characterizing representations, we have had great success in dealing with them from a third person perspective, so a methodological bias in favor of the observer's perspective is only natural.
-In general, this is an important perspective to adopt in order to construct objective solutions - solutions that we can easily share with others.
-However, when it comes to representational problems, it is not so clear that this is an appropriate viewpoint to take.
+When faced with scientific problems, such as the problems of representation, we have had great success in dealing with them from a third person perspective.
+Given such successes, a methodological bias in favor of the observer's perspective is only natural.
+This is, in general, an important perspective to adopt in order to construct objective solutions to many problems; solutions, that is, that we can easily share with others.
+However, when it comes to representational problems, it isn't so clear that this is an appropriate viewpoint to take.

 Consider the specific problem of 'neurosemantics', that is the problem of how neurobiological systems have contentful states.1 In addressing this problem, it is the information-processing neurobiological system that is the locus of concern.
 This scientific question, unlike questions about quarks, molecules, or tectonic plates, concerns something that may have a perspective of its own.
-If the system of interest (the animal) does have a perspective, and that perspective is relevant to answering the questions we are interested in asking, then we may be able to adopt either the usual observer's perspective or, in these special cases, that of the animal under study.
+If it does have a perspective, and that perspective is relevant to answering the questions we need to ask, then we may be able to adopt either perspective - that of the observer, or that of the object or system under study - when addressing representational problems about that object or system.